 Swaps: The Company may enter into various types of swaps, including interest rate swaps, credit default swaps, and total return swaps.
-The primary risk associated with the Company's interest rate swap activity is interest rate risk.
 The primary risk associated with the Company's credit default swaps and total return swaps is credit risk.

 The Company is subject to interest rate risk exposure in the normal course of pursuing its investment objectives.
 Primarily to help mitigate interest rate risk, the Company enters into interest rate swaps.
 Interest rate swaps are contractual agreements whereby one party pays a floating interest rate on a notional principal amount and receives a fixed-rate payment on the same notional principal, or vice versa, for a fixed period of time.
 Interest rate swaps change in value with movements in interest rates.
 The Company also enters into interest rate swaps whereby the Company pays one floating rate and receives a different floating rate, or "basis swaps."